alexfigliolia/modal-stack/README.md

   );
 });
 ```
+## Popovers
+While functionally similar to modals, popovers differ in that:
+1. You don't trap focus inside of popovers
+2. Popovers don't have to return focus to their triggers when closed

+To support this difference in behavior, this library offers the `PopoverToggle` class as well as the `usePopoverToggle` react hook.

+They work identically to `ModalToggle` and `useModalToggle` while omitting the behaviors mentioned above.

 ## Migrating From Prior Versions
 In the latest versions of `@figliolia/modal-stack`, the `ModalStack` utility is no longer exported.
 This means initializing an instance of `ModalStack` via `new ModalStack()` is no longer necessary.